 Should I even bother?

 ― Throwing Muses are reuniting for my next orgasm!
-(Alfred, Lord Sotosyn), Friday, 9 April 2010 18:18 (eight years ago) Permalink
+(Alfred, Lord Sotosyn), Friday, 9 April 2010 18:18 (nine years ago) Permalink

 an interesting take on the silence in comparison to the great muppet caper